PMDD: A Life-Threatening Mental Illness

 Negative thoughts slip off of me like I'm Teflon.
 And that was all made possible by 7 little pills every month.

-JUNE 2023 UPDATE: My condition is now seemingly mostly managed via hypnosis, EFT tapping meditation, and having a flexible work schedule where I can sleep for as long as I want, whenever I want.
+JUNE 2024 UPDATE: My condition is now seemingly mostly managed via hypnosis, and having a flexible work schedule that allows for ample self-care.
 It's a bit premature to say whether my PMDD will be gone for good, but I'm doing surprisingly well.
 No meds, no freakouts, nothing but vibing.

 While the battle is over for me, the war isn't over for the AFAB (Assigned Female At Birth) people with premenstrual dysphoria disorder.
 Let's destigmatize hormone-related mental illness.